HandyGuySoftware/dupReport/docs/Reporting-CustomReportSpec.md

 | \#DESTINATION# | Inserts the appropriate destination name in the subheading |
 | \#DATE#        | Inserts the appropriate date in the subheading             |

+If you do not specify a *groupby=* option in your specification you do not need to specify a *groupheading=* option.

 ```
 columns = column2:Column 2, column3:Column 3
 ```